bsccf/Uni-notes/Mechanics structures and materials/Dynamics 1/relationship between moment of a force and angular momentum.md

 Although this looks confusing it basically says initial [[moment of linear momentum|moment of momentum]] plus sum of moment impulses equals final [[moment of linear momentum|moment of momentum]].

 Also the reason this page has the alias [[relationship between moment of a force and angular momentum|conservation of angular momentum]] is because of [[relationship between moment of a force and angular momentum#^567385|this equation]], this is basically saying that and then some.
-Of couse
+It should be remembered that forces acting directly towords or away from the origin will not create a moment, so if you have a situation with only forces acting towords/away from the origin then [[moment of linear momentum]] will be constant.